 Hello Chad.
 I was wondering what are the top powders or pills to help muscle growth.
 I am 47 and workout very hard.
 But my muscles slowly go away on my off days.
 Thank you.

-2. Whey Protein — Be very careful with this one because when it comes to whey protein, you generally get what you pay for!
+Be very careful with this one.
+When it comes to whey protein, you generally get what you pay for!
 The protein fractions in undenatured whey protein offer a plethora of benefits.
-These include increasing protein synthesis to aid in recovery & muscle gain.
+These include increased protein synthesis to aid in recovery & muscle gain.
 Whey has a high content of sulfur-containing amino acids (such as cysteine) that are necessary for the biosynthesis of glutathione (a powerful antioxidant that helps detoxify the liver and body).
 It also contains immune system boosting blood proteins called immunoglobulins – specifically IgG1, IgG2, IgA, and IgM.
 The main issue with cheap whey protein products, like those you find at discount stores, is… they are cheap for a reason!
 When whey is manufactured using heat and acids during processing, it denatures the protein fraction in the whey, thus reducing or even eliminating its possible benefits.
 (I personally use the Training Ground proteins).

 Of course, there are more products you could add to this list that could also help make your training endeavors even more productive.

 However… I want to make one thing very clear: No supplement on the planet will do much if anything until your diet and training is in order FIRST!

 (Click The Image Below.)